jsteinbergs/procedures/ssh/ssh.md

 RestartNeeded : False
 ```

-5. You can now initailize a connection to the Ubuntu Linux machine by running `ssh yourCAEusername@sel-ws01.me.wisc.edu` in PowerShell while connected to a valid GlobalProtect portal.
+5. You can now connect to the Ubuntu Linux machine by running `ssh yourCAEusername@sel-ws01.me.wisc.edu` in PowerShell while connected to a valid GlobalProtect portal.

 6. Following this initial call you will be asked if you are sure you want to connect.
 Run `yes` to add the server to the list of known SSH hosts on your Windows client.